piemar1/SimpleDegradomeAnalyser/README.md

 # SimpleDegradomeAnalyser

-Simple app for first insight for degradome data
+Simple application for molecular biologist enable the first insight and analyses of degradome data.